Coffee Cocktails

 - What drinks are similar to a Danbooka?

-- If you enjoy Danbooka, try other coffee cocktails that share the same spirit base or espresso-forward profile.
-The Espresso Martini, White Russian and Irish Coffee are popular alternatives in this category.
+- If you enjoy Danbooka, the suggestions on this page surface other coffee cocktails that share its spirit base or espresso-forward profile.
+The Espresso Martini, White Russian and Irish Coffee are popular in this category.

 - Can I make a Danbooka at home?